 CBP data are available approximately 16 months after each reference year.
 Data are published as datasets (comma-delimited format for downloading), data tables (in data.census.gov for 2012 to current reference year), in API, and as part of the My Congressional District tool.

-ZIP Code Business Patterns (ZBP) data are available shortly after the release of CBP.
+Starting with the 2022 reference year, ZIP Code Business Patterns (ZBP) data are released at the same time as CBP.
 ZBP data are published as datasets (comma-delimited format), data tables (in data.census.gov for 2012 to current reference year), and in API.

-Additionally, beginning with reference year 2012, CBP and Nonemployer Statistics (NES) published data are merged by industry as part of a Combined Report to provide a more complete view of the economy.
-The Combined Report is available in spreadsheet and comma-delimited format.
+For reference years 2012-2021, published CBP and Nonemployer Statistics (NES) data are merged by industry as part of a Combined Report to provide a more complete view of the economy.
+The Combined Report is available in comma-delimited and spreadsheet format.

 CBP data are useful for studying economic activity of small areas.
 Federal agencies use the data to determine employee concentrations and trends by industry.
 Private businesses use the data for analyzing market potential, measuring the effectiveness of sales and advertising programs, setting sales quotas, and developing budgets.
 State and local government offices use the data to assess business changes, develop fiscal policies, and plan future policies and programs.
 CBP data are used to benchmark public and private sector statistical series, surveys, and databases between economic census years.